 Global freight forwarding is a widely used method of international transport for both business and personal use.
 Global freight forwarding companies, like International Logistics Centre and Rakuten Super Logistics, coordinate the shipment of goods from one destination to another using a range of carriers, including air freight, ocean freight, road fright and, in some cases, railway freight.

-The process of global freight forwarding might seem daunting, especially if you’re not familiar with the process of freight shipping.
+The global freight forwarding process might seem daunting, especially if you’re not familiar with the process of freight shipping.
 Here are thirteen facts you need to know about using a freight forwarder:

 1. What is a freight forwarder?